-Food Hygiene: No Hygiene Improvement Notices were served.
-Four Notices were served on illegally imported consignments of either products of animal origin or food not of animal origin referred inland by a port health authority.
+Food Hygiene: Four establishments were served with Hygiene Improvement Notices.
 The low level of regulatory enforcement serves to underscore the effectiveness of a supportive approach that seeks to help local businesses.
 This is good for local businesses, residents and visitors.
 It also results in the delivery of more cost effective services for the Council by reducing the amount of legal action necessary to ensure standards are being met.
-One prosecution of a food business was undertaken.
-Statistically, we can demonstrate the approach is working.